zappascout/devil_notes-sources/docs/notes_11_devil.md

 ###229
 ==the controversial Python Enhancement Proposal (or PEP) admitting the Walrus Operator into the language==:
 It may be hard for non-programmers to understand how something so small could cause so much trouble.
+It is for me, too.
 As explained earlier, "operator" is the term for a symbol that performs an operation: the plus sign (+) and minus sign (-) are operators, as is the asterisk used to denote multiplication.
 In computing the "equals" symbol is known as the "assignment operator" because we use it to *assign* values to variables, as in x = 7, while "is equal to/the same as" is denoted by two standard equals signs together (==).
 The "Walrus Operator" gets its colloquial moniker not, per Lewis Carroll, from a penchant for oysters, but from its appearance (:=).
 Technically known as the